 Once you have the size, you can start searching for sheets, comforters, blankets, quilts, mattress pads, and whatever other bedding you want!
-Target is a great place to get XL twin bedding if you are looking for cool designs that won’t break the bank.
-Amazon is also a great resource if you want a variety of options.
+Amazon is a great place to get XL twin bedding if you are looking for cool designs that won’t break the bank.

 Personal Recommendation: Mattress pads are a lifesaver.
 My dorm bed was uncomfortable so I immediately went out and bought a foam mattress pad so that I could sleep better.
 It may not have been the most high quality mattress pad, but it did a good enough job for me.
 It’s definitely something that you may want to consider placing on your college student checklist (especially if you have a bad back).